Bell X1 (band): Tour De Flock and departure of Brian Crosby

-In February 2007, Bell X1 parted company with Island Records after the UK label’s roster was affected by mergers and buyouts.
-Although Island offered the group a new deal after Flock, there was confidence in the air of Celtic Tiger Ireland, and Bell X1 opted to go independent and release records through their own BellyUp label.
-In June 2007, to coincide with becoming the first Irish act to headline Dublin’s Malahide Castle, the group put out Tour de Flock, a two-disc concert album and live DVD of Bell X1’s sold-out Point Theatre homecoming show the previous December.
+In February 2007, Bell X1 parted company with Island Records after the UK label's roster was affected by mergers and buyouts.
+Although Island offered the group a new deal after Flock, Bell X1 opted to go independent and release records through their own BellyUp label.
+In June 2007, to coincide with becoming the first Irish act to headline Dublin's Malahide Castle, the group put out Tour de Flock, a two-disc concert album and live DVD of Bell X1’s sold-out Point Theatre homecoming show the previous December.
 The band rounded off 2007 by playing the Other Voices festival.

 On 15 March 2008, while on tour in the US, the band's tour bus burst into flames outside their hotel in Medford, Massachusetts.
 Noonan and Geraghty were on board the vehicle alongside their manager and a friend.
 Fire fighters were called to the scene shortly after 3:30am and spent 90 minutes fighting the blaze which had caused an estimated $50,000 worth of damage.
 The band and crew were able to get all equipment and instruments off the vehicle undamaged.
 After sourcing a replacement vehicle, the band travelled to New York City where they played a sell-out show in the Bowery Ballroom, followed by a performance of "Rocky Took A Lover" on the Late Show with David Letterman.
 Other North American television appearances during that Spring 2008 tour included MTV Canada, The Late Late Show with Craig Ferguson and Late Night with Conan O'Brien.

 Bell X1 would return to North America for a fourth time in 2008 as special guests of Canadian indie act Stars on their September tour.
 Shortly afterwards, in October, founding member Brian Crosby announced that he was parting ways with the band to pursue a career as a producer and film composer.
 In a statement, Crosby said: "It's been an extraordinary privilege to be in a band with your mates for more than 15 years.
 I'm really grateful for everything I got to do with Bell X1, for all the adventures we had and for the great support of our fans.
 It's been particularly wonderful to have connected with so many people and to have got to meet people all over the world doing what I love.
 I look forward to continue making those connections.
 At the same time I'll be applauding the boys continued success."
 His final show with Bell X1 was the closing night of the Flock tour in October 2008.